KoBeWi/Godot-Text-Database/README.md

 # <img src="https://github.com/KoBeWi/Godot-Text-Database/blob/master/Media/Icon.png" width="64" height="64"> Godot Text Database

 TextDatabse is a class that can load custom data files (supported formats are `.json` and `.cfg`) created manually and validate them for you.
-If comparing to SQL database, imagine you create a scheme and then load data and the data tries to fit into the schema.
+If comparing to SQL database, imagine you create a schema and then load data and the data tries to fit into the schema.
 Why?

 ## Why TextDatabase